faridabelloharuna/Hello-World/README.md

 # Hello-World
-This will keep all my ideas and files
+This folder will keep all my ideas and files
+Secured.
+ I am farida bello haruna I want to become a data scientist